 The Zambia Case Study - June 2020

-The OECD in partnership with the IGF and regional partners has been working on the ground in resource-rich countries around the world to support developing countries recover lost taxes arising from BEPS, close the tax gap in the extractive sector and to build a sustainable tax system.
+The OECD in partnership with the IGF and regional partners has been working on the ground in resource-rich countries around the world to support developing countries in recovering lost taxes arising from BEPS, closing the tax gap in the extractive sector and building a sustainable tax system.
 Zambia has proven to be an excellent case study of tangible outcomes arising from the multilateral cooperation between the Zambia Revenue Authority (ZRA), the OECD, the African Tax Administration Forum (ATAF) and the IGF.
 The long-standing collaboration has helped the ZRA modernise its transfer pricing approaches and rules to address BEPS issues relating to base metal valuation.

 The IGF and OECD also offer a range of implementation support for governments, including:

 Claudia Vargas, Advisor to the General Commissioner, National Directorate of Taxes and Customs (DIAN), Colombia, describes her experience attending a training on International Tax Treaties in the Extractives Sector.

 Galileo Solis, Transfer Pricing Auditor, Directorate General Revenue, Panama, describes his experience attending a 2021 regional training on tax base erosion and profit shifting (BEPS) in the mining sector.

 Loide Hamutumwa, Lawyer, Namibian Receiver of Revenue, describes her experience attending a regional training on base erosion and profit shifting (BEPS) in the mining sector.